FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/creating_op_modes/Creating-and-Running-an-Op-Mode-(Android-Studio).rst

 the Motorola phone is selected as the target device.
 Hit OK to build the APK file and install it on the target device.

-Note that if you previously installed a copy of the FTC Robot Controller app from the Google Play store, the installation of your newly built app will fail the first time you attempt to install it.
-This is because Android Studio detects that the app that you just build has a different digital signature than the official version of the FTC Robot Controller app that was installed from Google Play.
+Note that if you previously installed a copy of the Robot Controller app from the Google Play store, the installation of your newly built app will fail the first time you attempt to install it.
+This is because Android Studio detects that the app that you just build has a different digital signature than the official version of the Robot Controller app that was installed from Google Play.

 .. image:: images/ApplicationInstallFailed.jpg